mgechev/angularjs-in-patterns/README.md

   <strong>baz</strong>
 ```

-AngularJS templates are actually HTML, they are not in an intermediate format like the traditional templates are.
+Angular 1 templates are actually HTML, they are not in an intermediate format like the traditional templates are.
-What AngularJS compiler does is to traverse the DOM tree and look for already known directives (elements, attributes, classes or even comments).
-When AngularJS finds any of these directives it invokes the logic associated with them, which may involve evaluation of different expressions in the context of the current scope.
+What Angular 1 compiler does is to traverse the DOM tree and look for already known directives (elements, attributes, classes or even comments).
+When Angular 1 finds any of these directives it invokes the logic associated with them, which may involve evaluation of different expressions in the context of the current scope.

 For example: